runmyaccountsag/sqlledger_docker/README.md

    You can generally use docker alias as the ip.
    So you don't have to change them all the time when your ip changes.

+### Local access to ledger src

-6. You have to check out sql ledger branch into following folder: `/home/runmyaccounts` For me, it was `/Users/vreinok/runmyaccounts/runmyaccounts` only then run the docker run command otherwise you will get ledger exception that mention something about
+1. You have to check out sql ledger branch into following folder: `/home/runmyaccounts` For me, it was `/Users/YOUR_USER/runmyaccounts/runmyaccounts` only then run the docker run command otherwise you will get ledger exception that mention something about
     - `could not connect to server: Connection refused Is the server running on host “localhost” (127.0.0.1) and accepting